20th International Conference on Positive Behavior Support. March 29-April 1, 2023, Jacksonville, FL

 Credits other than those noted below will not be offered at the conference this year.

 A Certificate of Attendance will be available at the end of the conference for those wishing to submit contact hours to your professional development organization.
-The Certificate will be emailed to all conference attendees along with their post conference survey
+The Certificate will be emailed to all conference attendees along with the post-conference survey.

 Permission is being sought for Board Certified Behavior Analysts (Type 2 credits from the Behavior Analyst Certification Board).
 BCBA Type 2 CEU qualifying sessions require that a presenter meets the requirements to instruct for BCBA CEUs, that content of the presentation extends beyond the current BCBA Task List/BCaBA Task List and coursework required for sitting for certification exams, and be behavior-analytic in nature.